mrwersa/kafka-cqrs-demo/README.md

 # kafka-cqrs-demo
- A CQRS implementation with Kafka
+A CQRS implementation using Apache Kafka